collective/collective.developermanual/source/templates_css_and_javascripts/xdv.rst

 * Wordpress administrative interface works

-* RSS feed from Wordpress works and contain correct URLs
+* RSS feed from Wordpress works and contains correct URLs

 * HTTP 404 not found is handled correctly